We are beginning to roll out food waste collections across Exeter

 This will be done gradually, and the pace of the rollout will be determined by the availability of HGV drivers and new vehicles.

-Phase One of the rollout commences 4 November.
+The next phase of the rollout commences 7 July.
 Residents of the properties in this phase have been informed by letter and have received instructions and containers.

 When will my street be getting food waste collections?